FREQUENTLY ASKED QUESTIONS - FAQ

 Though many of our animals were previously kept as pets, we do not treat them as pets.
 We do not approach them or try to pet them.
 This is for our safety as well as theirs.
 We want our animals to remain as wild as possible.

-Some of the animals that come to Southwest Wildlife cannot be released back into the wild.
-If an animal’s injuries are too severe and impact their ability to survive in the wild they are non-releasable.
+Southwest Wildlife aims to rescue, rehab, and release as many wild animals as possible.
+Although release is always the goal, sometimes animals need life-long care from a wildlife sanctuary such as ours.
+If an animal’s injuries are too severe and impact their ability to survive in the wild, they are non-releasable.
 They also cannot be released if they are too comfortable around humans from previously being kept as pets or from being fed.
-However, most animals that arrive at our sanctuary are successfully released back into the wild.
+In addition, some orphaned animals are non-releasable due to not having enough time with their mother to teach them to be wild.

 WHERE DO YOUR ANIMALS COME FROM?

 Our mission is to rescue, rehabilitate and release native southwest mammals.
-We rescue animals that are in need, whether they are orphaned, injured or displaced.
-Many of our animals were previously kept as illegal pets.
-We are also a holding facility for endangered Mexican gray wolves.
+We focusing on rescuing Arizona wildlife in need, whether orphaned, injured, or displaced.
+Many of our sanctuary animals were previously kept as illegal pets.
+We are also a holding facility for endangered Mexican Gray Wolves.

 WHERE CAN I LEARN MORE ABOUT HOW TO SAFELY CO-EXIST WITH WILDLIFE?